apnadkarni/blt/man/combomenu.rst

     in the same group.
 An indicator circle is displayed to the left of the label.
 If the item is selected then the indicator's center is filled with a solid color.
-If a **-command** option is specified then its value is evaluated as a Tcl command when the item is invoked; this happens after selecting the item.
+If a **-command** option is specified then its value is evaluated as a TCL command when the item is invoked; this happens after selecting the item.

   **separator**